 I’m off coffee – Eeeek!
 I know.
 I have abstained from coffee for the bigger part of the last two months.
-For personal reasons, I passed on the black gold (passing on the caffeine, that is to say, but holding on to the decaf version, of which you can almost convince yourself that “it tastes like real coffee”).
+For personal reasons, I skipped the black gold (skipping the caffeine, that is to say, but holding on to the decaf version, of which you can almost convince yourself that “it tastes like real coffee”).
 On this off-caffeine-trip two things struck me:

 WHEN CAFFEINE STRIKES

-The first one hit only a few days after starting: I went for a run in the morning and was surprised how wide awake I was, being able to run before 9 AM without having a black infusion first.
-Super positive surprise on what my body is actually capable of.
-The second realization: On the days I have a regular coffee the caffeine gives me such a boost, it’s like an infusion of energy (yay!), alertness (yes!) and physical sweating (mmmmhhhh…). – And it’s not even a whole one, it’s a half-and-half as I call it…
+The first one hit only a few days after starting: I went for a run in the morning and was surprised how wide awake I was, being able to run before 9 AM and WITHOUT having a black infusion first.
+Super positive surprise on what my body is actually capable of!
+The second realization: On the days I have a regular coffee the caffeine gives me such a boost, it’s like an intravenous drip of energy (yay!), alertness (yes!) and physical sweating (mmmmhhhh…). – And it’s not even a whole one, it’s a half-and-half as I call it…

-The second thing I am really super excited about is my journey towards barefoot running I just began.
+The second thing I am really super excited about is my journey towards barefoot running that I just began.
 Getting blisters in my running shoes earlier this year has made me wonder about foot health and running styles.
-Then – as coincidence so perfectly puts it – I listened to a podcast from Daniel Vitalis featuring podiatrist Dr. Ray McClanahan.
+Then – as coincidence so perfectly choreographs – I listened to a podcast from Daniel Vitalis featuring podiatrist Dr. Ray McClanahan.
 Intriguing!
 There is so much about foot health and what we think of as “healthy” that is actually the opposite.
 If you have a mobile device and know how to download a podcast, get it and listen to it!

 WHEN YOU DARE BARE

-And having this in mind the whole summer, I finally bought some natural running shoes a few days ago.
+Having this episode in mind the whole summer, I finally bought some natural running shoes a few days ago.
 They are probably the coolest shoes you can find out there, with a very distinctive design – some people would say goofy-looking, but you know, I stand above that.
-So here they are, my fivefingers!
-And they have such a girly colour, too <3 I already love them!
+So here they are, my FiveFingers!
+And look at the awesome girly colour <3 I already love them!

-But there is so much more out there.
-There are different ways to move, to run.
+Yet there is so much more out there.
+There are different ways of moving, walking, running.
 And I can’t wait to experience a new, more natural way of running.
 It’s a conscious choice to do so.
 A choice to reconnect with my body.
-A choice to feel the kilometres I make and to build up new muscle strength.
-And I can tell ya after two short runs only: Although running itself feels quite good, I DO feel the ground afterwards.
-Literally.
-I can feel it, right there, in my lower calves.
+A choice to feel the kilometres I cover and to build up new muscle strength.
+And I can tell ya after two short runs only: Although running itself feels quite good in the new shoes, I do feel a new impact afterwards.
+I can feel it, right here, in my lower calves.